LLNL/sundials/doc/arkode/guide/source/sunmatrix/index.rst

 major SUNDIALS packages (CVODE(s), IDA(s), KINSOL, ARKODE), are constructed to only depend on these generic matrix operations, making them immediately extensible to new user-defined matrix objects.
-For each of the SUNDIALS-provided matrix types, SUNDIALS also provides at least two ``SUNLinearSolver`` implementations that factor these matrix objects and use them in the solution of linear systems.
+For each of the SUNDIALS-provided matrix types, SUNDIALS also provides :c:type:`SUNLinearSolver` implementations that factor these matrix objects and use them in the solution of linear systems.